 At this stage, the development team shifts from planning and begins solving the stated problem through coding.
 The first order of business is deciding which type of software product to develop.
 The team utilizes information from the planning stage to decide which tools to use when developing the software.
 They also determine which type of software product to create.
 Will a mobile application solve the problem?
 Or is a comprehensive database management system the most appropriate solution?

 The developer drafts a simple design of the final product.
 Usually, the first step is to sketch the architecture of the desired end product.
+At this stage, developers focus on wireframe development.
+Wireframes enable software developers to visualize the critical software features and layouts.
+At the design stage, developers refine the UI UX design of software for ultimate user experiences and software functionality.
 Defining the architecture enables the team to define crucial blocks of codes.
 Finalizing the design specifications paves the way for the team to proceed with the coding activities.

 Defining software architecture is the process of organizing the flow of different elements and creating functional relationships that combine several blocks of code to perform a particular task.
 Once everything is finalized, the team transitions to coding.